 Legend has it that the manor of Blind Knights, which lies to the south-east of the Church, was a hospital for knights who were bilnded or lost limbs in the Crusades.
 The name of Blind Knights appears in a document dated 1364 and the existing house is very ancient.
 It is possible that a house has stood on this site for more than eight centuries.

 A corner of Malting Green in the 1920s.
-The cottages have since been destroyed.
+Some of these cottages have since disappeared.

 In 1289 John de Rye gave one hundred and sixty acres of land to St. John's Abbey in Colchester, and his name is perpetuated in the manor of Rye, known as Rye Farm - a medieval moated grange.
 At the end of the fifteenth century the Abbey built a house near Malting Green which is said to have been at one time a toll-gate house.
 This house was at one time known as the Gate House, but is better known by its present name of the Greate House.